turingschool/portfolios/students/1610-back/josh-cohen/template.markdown

 ## D: Professional Skills

 ### Professional Development Workshops
 I've attended numerous sessions at Turing School called "Gear-up".
 These sessions are meant to broaden our perception of the sofware development world.
+Below are the sessions attended during Module 1.

 #### Vote Your Conscience
 * [GitHub URL](https://github.com/turingschool/gear-up/blob/master/vote_your_conscience.markdown)